jacobwhall/python-fb-pop-density/README.md

 ## License

-To the extent possible under law, Jacob Hall has waived all copyright and related or neighboring rights to python-pop-density.
+To the extent possible under law, Jacob Hall has waived all copyright and related or neighboring rights to python-fb-pop-density.
 This work is published from: United States.